impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/README.md

  Vito Pascazio (vito.pascazio@uniparthenope.it)

 # License
-Copyright (c) 2026 Dipartimento di Ingegneria and Dipartimento di Scienze e Tecnologie of Università degli Studi di Napoli "Parthenope".
+The code are Copyright (c) 2026 Dipartimento di Ingegneria and Dipartimento di Scienze e Tecnologie of Università degli Studi di Napoli "Parthenope".

-All rights reserved.
+The data are under the [Copernicus License] (https://cds.climate.copernicus.eu/licences/ec-sentinel) All rights reserved.
 This work should only be used for nonprofit purposes.

 By downloading and/or using any of these files, you implicitly agree to all the